superseriousbusiness/gotosocial/README.md

 ![patrons](https://img.shields.io/liberapay/patrons/dumpsterqueer.svg?logo=liberapay) ![receives](https://img.shields.io/liberapay/receives/dumpsterqueer.svg?logo=liberapay)

-Federated social media software.
+GoToSocial is an [ActivityPub](https://activitypub.rocks/) social network server, written in Golang.

 ![Sloth logo made by Freepik from www.flaticon.com](./web/assets/sloth.png)

-GoToSocial is a Fediverse server project, written in Golang.
-It provides a lightweight, customizable, and safety-focused alternative to existing projects such as [Mastodon](https://joinmastodon.org/), [Pleroma](https://pleroma.social/), [Friendica](https://friendica.net), [PixelFed](https://pixelfed.org/) etc.
+GoToSocial provides a lightweight, customizable, and safety-focused entryway into the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), and is comparable to (but distinct from) existing projects such as [Mastodon](https://joinmastodon.org/), [Pleroma](https://pleroma.social/), [Friendica](https://friendica.net), and [PixelFed](https://pixelfed.org/).

-One of the key differences between GoToSocial and those other projects is that GoToSocial doesn't include an integrated client front-end (ie., a webapp).

-Instead, like the Matrix.org's [Synapse](https://github.com/matrix-org/synapse) project, it provides only a server implementation, some static pages, and a well-documented API.
-On top of this API, developers are free to build any front-end implementation or mobile application that they wish.

-Because the server implementation is as generic and flexible/configurable as possible, GoToSocial provides the basis for many different types of social media experience, whether Tumblr-like, Facebook-like, or Twitter-like.
+With GoToSocial, you can keep in touch with your friends, post, read, and share images and articles, without being tracked or advertised to.

 ## Features

-A grab-bag of things that are already included or will be included in the first release(s) of the project:
+### Federation

+Because GoToSocial uses the [ActivityPub](https://activitypub.rocks/) protocol, you can Keep in touch not only with people on your home server, but with people all over the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), seamlessly!

+### Mastodon App Compatible

-* Mastodon API compatible, which means full support for apps you already know and love like [Tusky](https://tusky.app/) and [Pinafore](https://pinafore.social/).
+Full support for modern, elegant apps like [Tusky](https://tusky.app/) and [Pinafore](https://pinafore.social/).

-* Various federation modes:
-  * 'Normal' federation
-  * Allowlist-only federation
-  * Zero federation.
+### Customizable

-* Granular post settings:
+#### Granular post settings

+You should be able to choose how you want things you post to be interacted with:

 * Local-only posts.
 * Rebloggable/boostable toggle.
 * 'Likeable' toggle.
 * 'Replyable' toggle.

-* Easy customizability for admins, without messing around in the source code:
+#### Easy customizability for admins

 * Adjustable post length.
 * Media upload size settings.

+### Convenient

+#### LetsEncrypt

-* Built-in, automatic LetsEncrypt support (no messing around with Nginx or Certbot).
+ Built-in, automatic support for secure HTTPS with [LetsEncrypt](https://letsencrypt.org/).

+#### Light footprint and good performance

-* Good performance on lower-powered machines like Raspberry Pi, old laptops and tiny VPSes (the test VPS has 1gb of ram and 1 cpu core).
+Plays nice with lower-powered machines like Raspberry Pi, old laptops and tiny VPSes.

-* Subscribeable and shareable allow/denylists for federation.
-* Strict privacy enforcement for posts and strict blocking logic.
-* HTTP signature authentication by default (equivalent to Mastodon's [Secure Mode](https://docs.joinmastodon.org/spec/security/#http) being always-on).
+#### Easy to deploy

-* No external dependencies apart from a database.
-Binary + static assets only.
+No external dependencies apart from a database.
+Just download the binary + assets (or Docker container), and run.

+### Secure

+#### HTTP signature authentication

+#### User Safety

+Strict privacy enforcement for posts and strict blocking logic.

+#### Subscribeable and shareable allow/denylists for federation

+#### Various federation modes

+* 'Normal' federation; discover new servers.
+* Allowlist-only federation; choose which servers you talk to.
+* Zero federation; keep your server private.

 ### Wishlist

 These cool things will be implemented if time allows (because we really want them):

-* Groups and group posting!
+* **Groups** and group posting!
 * Reputation-based 'slow' federation.
 * User-selectable custom templates for rendering public posts:
   * Twitter-style
   * Blogpost
   * Gallery
   * Etc.

+## Design Ethos

+One of the key differences between GoToSocial and other federated server projects is that GoToSocial doesn't include an integrated client front-end (ie., a webapp).

+Instead, like the Matrix.org's [Synapse](https://github.com/matrix-org/synapse) project, it provides only a server implementation, some static pages, and a well-documented API.
+On top of this API, developers are free to build any front-end implementation or mobile application that they wish.

+Because the server implementation is as generic and flexible/configurable as possible, GoToSocial provides the basis for many different types of social media experience, whether Tumblr-like, Facebook-like, or Twitter-like.

 ## Status